 Your role as a logistics and distribution manager is to organise the storage and distribution of goods.
-In this role you will ensure that the right products are delivered to the right location on time and at a good cost.
+You'll ensure that the right products are delivered to the right location on time and at a good cost.
 You may also be involved in transportation, stock control, warehousing and monitoring the flow of goods.

 Understanding the whole supply chain is important so that you can coordinate it effectively and liaise with suppliers of raw materials, manufacturers, retailers and consumers.